Boris-Jobs/Boris-Jobs/README.md

 # $\text{Introduction to me, Boris}$
-👋 $\text{Hi, my name is Chen Zhe, but you can call me Boris.
-I earned my bachelor's degree in Applied Physics from the University of Science and Technology Beijing.}$
+👋 $\text{Hi, my name is Chen Zhe, but you can call me Boris.}$
+$\text{I earned my bachelor's degree in Applied Physics from the University of Science and Technology Beijing in 2022.}$
-$\text{Currently, I'm enrolled in the master's program in Innovative Design and Technology (with a focus on computer science) at the University of Hong Kong.}$
+$\text{Currently, I'm enrolled in the master's program in Innovative Design and Technology (with a focus on computer science)}$
-$\text{And I'm expected to graduate in Dec 2025.}$
+$\text{at the University of Hong Kong.
+And I'm expected to graduate in Dec 2025.}$

 - 👀 I’m interested in 1. , 2.
 Pure Mathematics, 3.
 Programming for Engaging Tasks;